UAE Visas & Residency Guide 2026

 Green Visa (5 years)

-Aimed at individuals who do not want traditional employer sponsorship.
+The UAE Green Visa is aimed at individuals who do not want traditional employer sponsorship.

 • Skilled professionals